Health & Wellness Management

 Prepare for Immediate Employment

-The future employment outlook for Health and Wellness Management is positive.
-The demand for health and wellness management professionals is expected to grow as the population ages and the need for preventative health care increases.
-Additionally, the trend toward integrating wellness programs into the workplace is expected to continue, resulting in a greater need for professionals with expertise in this area.
-Job opportunities are expected to be available in various settings, including health care facilities, corporate wellness programs, and government agencies.
+The future employment outlook for Personal Trainers and Group Trainers is positive.
+The demand for health and wellness professionals is expected to rise as the population ages and preventive healthcare needs grow.
+The trend of integrating wellness programs into workplaces will continue, increasing the demand for professionals with expertise in this area.
+Job opportunities are expected to be available in various settings, including health care facilities and corporate wellness programs.
 Refer to Career Coach for more information regarding related occupations and compensation.

 Plan of Study and Course Descriptions